 This happens all day every day.
 Some of the messages are friendly to feminists, and some are not.
 These messages compete in our collective imagination.
 Most have little to do with what feminists (who are a diverse group anyway) actually believe and many are outrageous lies and distortions, like this one.

 So, next time you hear someone describing a feminist, know that what you’re hearing is almost never a strict definition of the movement.
-Instead, it’s a battle cry, with one side competing with the other to shape what we think of people who care about women’s equality with men.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Instead, it’s a battle cry, with one side competing with the other to shape what we think of people who care about women’s equality with men.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.